gitlabhq/gitlabhq/doc/install/digitaloceandocker.md

+---
+type: howto
+---

 # Digital Ocean and Docker Machine test environment

-CAUTION: **Caution:**
 This guide is for quickly testing different versions of GitLab and not recommended for ease of future upgrades or keeping the data you create.

 ## Initial setup